Nadine Lustre: Concerts

 On February 20, 2016, Lustre and Reid had their first major concert titled "JaDine in Love" at the Smart Araneta Coliseum.
 Within seven hours after the concert announcement, there was already a total of ₱9 million in ticket revenues.
 It was announced during the presscon that tickets for general admission is sold out, and SRO (Standing Room Only) tickets were made available for purchase by producers due to high demand.

 JaDine in Love was produced by Viva Concerts and ABS-CBN's entertainment unit Dreamscape.
 Performing in front of a sold-out crowd, the two were joined by guest performers Pressman, Myrtle Sarrosa, Elmo Magalona, Vice Ganda, Erik Santos, and Kyla.
 Other notable guests were their co-actors in On The Wings Of Love.
 Due to the clamor of their fans overseas, Lustre and Reid held a "Jadine in Love World Tour" last March 2016.
 They brought their modified Araneta Concert in Doha, Dubai, London, and Milan with new special guests such as Yeng Constantino, Jay R, and Tart Carlos.
 On May 12, 2016, Lustre and Reid flew to North America to start their second world tour called "JaDine High on Love" in the United States and Canada.

 On February 9, 2018, Lustre and Reid had their second major concert entitled "Revolution: a JaDine Concert at Araneta Coliseum".

+To promote Wildest Dreams, she embarked on her solo debut digital concert “Absolute Madness” in July 2021 via Kumu Live.